sreeharibs/OpenGL-Lab/README.md

 # OpenGL-Lab
 Full course material for the Computer Graphics lab of Kerala University B.Tech 2013 scheme

 All the programs are written in either C or C++.
 All the bov programs are tested and found to be working in my kali linux.
-You may have to install the following \n
+You may have to install the following

- (i)  freeglut3 / freeglut3-dev [sudo apt-get install freeglut3 freeglut3-dev] \n
+ (i)  freeglut3 / freeglut3-dev [sudo apt-get install freeglut3 freeglut3-dev]

- (ii) ... \n
+ (ii) ...
 other requirements will be added on the go

 Compiling & Running Programs